-Youth prevention (YP) services provide a unique opportunity for students to start the conversation with parents about alcohol and drug use.
+Youth prevention (YP) services provide a unique opportunity for students to start the conversation with parents about alcohol, tobacco, and other drug (ATOD) use.
 There are several YP programs in Region 7, yet data collection methods and psychometric evaluation of instruments is required.
 Data from some YP services have undergone rigorous data quality measures to yield reliable results for informing policy makers and stakeholders.